galaxyproject/training-material/topics/phage-annotation-pipeline/tutorials/annotation-in-apollo/tutorial.md

 > Calling genes is [covered in another tutorial.]({{ site.baseurl }}//topics/phage-annotation-pipeline/tutorials/structural-annotation-workflow/tutorial.html)
 {: .tip}

-To annotate a gene that has been called, right click on the gene in the pale yellow  User-Created Annotations track, and select “Edit information (alt-click).”
+To annotate a gene that has been called, right click on the gene in the pale yellow  User-Created Annotations track, and select “Open Annotation (alt-click).”

 ![](../../images/annotation-in-apollo-screenshots/0_right_click.png)